EternalBlissard/Detect-Melonoma-Cancer/README.md

 A lot about cancer and Fine Tuning.
 Apparently, there are related concepts like Meta Learning and Multi Task Learning using the scope can be increased to multiple cancers
 ## What's next for Detect Melonoma Cancer
 TO have an higher accuracy and more variety in this fight against cancer

+## Tech Stack
+Python, Gradio, Hugging Face, PyTorch(Torch)
+## Impact
+1. **Early Detection and Increased Survival Rates**:
+   By using AI-powered skin cancer screening, we’ve enabled early detection of melanoma, leading to timely treatments that dramatically improve patient survival rates.
+Catching melanoma in its early stages reduces mortality by over 90%, changing lives for the better.
+2. **Accessible Healthcare**:
+   Our solution brings advanced diagnostic tools to people regardless of geographic or socioeconomic barriers.
+By providing a user-friendly, accessible platform, even individuals in remote or underserved communities can benefit from early screening without needing to visit specialists.
+3. **Global Health Awareness**:
+   Beyond just technology, the project raises global awareness about the dangers of melanoma and the importance of early detection.
+It encourages public education campaigns and supports communities in understanding the risk factors associated with skin cancer.